LemuelCushing/processing-intellij/README.md

 # A multi-sketch [Processing 3](https://processing.org) template for [IntelliJ IDEA](https://www.jetbrains.com/idea/).

 Looking to get up and running with Processing on the IntelliJ IDE?
-Better start [here](https://github.com/mkj-is/processing-intellij).
+You're probably better of starting with [mkj-is/processing-intellij](https://github.com/mkj-is/processing-intellij).

 Tired of cloning and moving between projects?
 Try this template on for size.

 ![image](https://user-images.githubusercontent.com/7855659/47369190-70038800-d6e3-11e8-9ae0-1090784ca0e0.png)

-Setting up:
+## Setting up:

 1. Clone this repo
 1. Open the project in IntelliJ IDEA (File > Open.. > Navigate to processing-intellij)